pearca/qi-aws-audit-lambda/README.md

-# Audit log processing with AWS Serverless with Kinesis streams
+# Audit log processing with AWS Serverless and Kinesis streams

 ## Design